 (Optional) – Measure where you would like to place your sticker.
 We tend to use a tape measure and masking tape to get it as accurate as possible, however this stage is not compulsory, more of a preference.

 - Automotive masking tape (usually blue) is recommended.

-- For our larger range of stickers, masking tape is advised to keep your sticker in position.
+- For our XL range of stickers, masking tape is advised to keep your sticker in position.

 Peel the paper backing off the sticker.
 If the sticker clings to the backing, slowly replace the paper backing and repeat the previous step.
 Smaller letters can sometimes be tricky, we advise using your fingers to push against the backing paper gently forcing the sticker to cling to the sticky application tape.

 - Take your time here, especially with the more intricate areas – you don’t want to tear the vinyl.